AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/analysis.md

 ## Structure tree {#structure-tree}

 Open the **Structure tree** tab from the editor toolbar to show the hierarchical structure of the Content Fragment, and its references.
+Use the link icon to open references.

 For example:

 <!-- CHECK: screenshot checked 2023.08.07 -->